zonble/cocoaascii/README.markdown

 1. Open ``ASCIIConverter.xcodeproj`` with Xcode.
 2. Click on the "Build" or "Build and Go" button on the toolbar.
 3. Done!

+## Feedback/Contact

+Any suggestion or advice is welcome.
+Please write to zonble@lithoglyph.com